zubovdev/skycoin-services/torrent-tool-go/README.md

 ### [-sb,--sub-directory]

-Takes a path to a single torrent file and prints file details Path/Name, size is bytes and hash
+Takes a path to a single torrent file and prints file details Path/Name, size in bytes and hash

+### [-fi,--files-info]

+Takes a path to a single torrent file and prints each of the torrent's files details Path/Name. size in bytes

 ## Usage